Azure/Enterprise-Scale/docs/Deploy/discover-environment.md

 ## Next steps

-Once GitHub will reflect your existing Azure environment, you can start to deploy new policy assignment, [Deploy new Policy assignment](./deploy-new-policy-assignment.md).
+Once GitHub will reflect your existing Azure environment, you can [deploy new Policy assignment](./deploy-new-policy-assignment.md).